LA, San Francisco improve for broader business reopening | Taiwan News | 2021/05/05

 As spring warms up, freeways are becoming congested, workers are returning to offices, and people are heading to restaurants and breweries.

-On Sunday in the Arts District in downtown LA, drivers circled the block looking for parking spaces.
+On Sunday in downtown LA's Arts District, drivers circled the block looking for parking spaces.
 Diners filled the sidewalk tables of Wurstküche, eating sausages and drinking Belgian and German beer.
 A line of people waiting for a table at Angel City Brewery extended down the street.

 Chris Sammons said he felt a civic obligation to get out and support businesses.